Meet Your Officers

 Responsibilities: The Historian will collect, and hold in good faith, member resumes to compile a resume book of Branch members in good standing.
 He/She will also be responsible for writing the Branch AEM Report each year.

-Responsibilities: The Webmaster will maintain and update the website for the Branch.
+Responsibilities: The Webmaster will maintain and update the website for the Branch and also posts on the ASABE @ ISU social media.

 Responsibilities: The Grillmaster will organize all food not assigned by a third party caterer or other Branch committee for all the Branch’s activities.
 He/She will keep the grill in good working condition at all times to make it representative of a professional society.